2.3 Make your site Search Engine-friendly

 This all means that you want the Robot to visit all your important pages, and look at every detail that can be found there.

-Now, one by one, let's see the things that are important for the Robot, and even more important for you.
+Now, one by one, let's see the things important for the Robot, and even more important for you.

-The Robot loves high speed and hates driving slowly.
-And, I'll better not tell you what he thinks of traffic jams.
+Like most travelers, the Robot loves high speed and hates driving slowly.
+And, I'd rather not tell you what he thinks of traffic jams.

 So let's make a good and smooth road for him.
 That is, let's get fast and reliable hosting.
 This will guarantee that your web server is never down when a Search Engine spider tries to index it, and it's always fast enough, both for the Robot and for users.

 Yep, it's really worth it.
 Why?
 We all know that a site can be down sometimes.
 If this only happens on very rare occasions, it's not that bad.
 But if you've got problems with hosting, and your site doesn't respond quite often, the Robot may leave this kind of site not checked.
-And, it's even possible that the website gets removed from the Search Engine database.
 Not to say that you simply might be losing sales, because users can't reach you.

 You needn't be an Internet guru to understand and remember: